eniacization/eniacization.github.io/_posts/2017-12-28-backtracking-puzzle.md

 The base case of the recursion is handled in the `if len(tiles) == 0` block.
 That is, when no tiles are left the method `addSolution` checks whether the board is really a new solution and not already contained in the list `solutions`.
+If the number of solutions reaches `maxSolutions` the algorithm terminates.

 The recursion is handled within the loop over all remaining tiles.
-For each remaining `tile`, each possible orientation `shape` and each position `pos` of that shape inside the board the function `board.safeToPlace(shape, pos)` checks whether the shape can be put inside the box without overlapping with other tiles already inside the box.
+For each remaining `tile`, each possible orientation `shape`, and each position `pos` of that shape inside the board the function `board.safeToPlace(shape, pos)` checks whether the shape can be put inside the box without overlapping other tiles already inside the box.
-After the tile is placed with `board.placeShape(shape, pos)`, the line
+After the tile is placed via `board.placeShape(shape, pos)`, the line

 ```python
 if board.noGaps() and board.lastShapeConnected():